cloudfoundry-incubator/kubecf/dev/scf/docs/bosh-author.md

 ## Testing With SCFv3

-Afterwards build and deploy SCF according to the [SCFv3 docs](https://github.com/SUSE/scf/blob/v3-develop/dev/scf/docs/installing.md).
+Afterwards you can build and deploy SCF according to the [SCFv3 docs](https://github.com/SUSE/scf/blob/v3-develop/dev/scf/docs/installing.md).